Skip to content

 In two opinions issued January 30, 2026, the court dismissed the two counts that had carried death-penalty eligibility, holding that stalking is not a "crime of violence" under the statute, and declined to suppress the backpack evidence from the Altoona arrest.

-The government told the court on February 27, 2026 that it would not appeal the dismissal, and a March 3, 2026 order noted the case was no longer capital.
-The counts that went forward carried a maximum of life in prison without parole.
+The government told the court on February 27, 2026 that it would not appeal the dismissal, and a March 3 order noted the case was no longer capital.
+The federal trial dates set in June were superseded by the guilty pleas.

 The charges

-The federal counts as charged in December 2024, and the rulings that narrowed them.
+The federal counts as charged in December 2024, the rulings that narrowed them, and the August 2026 guilty pleas.

 Counts one and two